Staff Parental Leave

 Staff Parental Leave provides paid time off for Davidson College staff employees who temporarily take leave from their duties following the birth or adoption of a child.
 This policy also extends to Visiting and Adjunct Faculty not covered under the Faculty Parental Leave policy in the Faculty Handbook.

-A staff employee who becomes either a birth or adoptive parent and who is the primary caregiver is eligible for this benefit if he or she is full-time (scheduled for at least 1950 hours per year) and has at least 12 months of continuous full-time service with Davidson College prior to the beginning of parental leave in a regular, benefited position.
+A staff employee who becomes either a birth or adoptive parent is eligible for this benefit if he or she is full-time (scheduled for at least 1950 hours per year) and has at least 12 months of continuous full-time service with Davidson College prior to the beginning of parental leave in a regular, benefited position.

 Staff Parental Leave Benefits

-Except as otherwise provided below, the College will provide four (4) consecutive weeks of paid parental leave at 100% of regular salary to each eligible birth mother or new adoptive primary caregiver who temporarily takes leave from the duties of his/her position following childbirth or adoption.
+Except as otherwise provided below, the College will provide four (4) consecutive weeks of paid parental leave at 100% of regular salary to each eligible employee who is a parent and who temporarily takes leave from the duties of his/her position following the birth or adoption of his or her child.
 The pay the employee receives will correspond to the employee's normal rate of pay for the period of the leave, not including any overtime or other supplemental pay, and will be subject to all standard withholdings and authorized deductions.

-This parental leave will begin immediately following the birth of a child or adoption of a child, beginning at the time of arrival of the child and running consecutively, or with the start of Family Medical Leave if that begins before the birth or arrival of the child.
+This parental leave will be taken as one consecutive period of leave in the six months following the birth of a child or adoption of a child or with the start of Family Medical Leave if that begins before the birth or arrival of the child.
+Paid Parental Leave must be used before any other paid leave and cannot be used to extend a leave that has already included Family Medical Leave and a voluntary unpaid leave (furlough).

 In the case of adoption, an eligible employee may take parental leave before the actual adoption where the employee needs to be away from his/her position for the adoption to proceed (e.g., travel to another country to complete the adoption).